-As a career coach and business consultant, I remember at one of my client’s last year — I noticed within about a week of being in the workplace how unmotivated, dejected, and even resentful the employees were.
-For the last 2 years, they had been bombarded with constant changes in processes, with very little understanding of the rationale for these changes other than “leadership’s whims.”
-They were also working with substandard tools, despite numerous pleas to management to upgrade to higher functionality.
+At one of my client’s last year, I noticed within about a week of joining the workplace how unmotivated, dejected, and even resentful the employees were.
+For the last 2 years, they had been bombarded with constant changes in processes.
+Yet, they had very little understanding of the rationale for these changes, other than “leadership’s whims.”
+Also, they were working with substandard tools, despite numerous pleas to management to upgrade.

 The lack of engagement was contagious, even to external business consultants on the team.
-I remember hearing another consultant I was working with tell me, “I’m not really incentivized to work harder than I am, so I don’t.”
-He would ask me every day if I wanted to go out and get a drink during work.
+I remember hearing another consultant tell me, “I’m not really incentivized to work harder than I am, so I don’t.”
+He would ask me everyday if I wanted to go out and get a drink during work!

 It wasn’t that the pay was bad — it was actually above market.
 It was obvious that there was something else missing — a sense of respect.
 A sense that leadership is listening.
 A sense that leadership understands.